david-sledge/purescript-web-chain/README.md

 # Web Chain

 Web Chain is a library to simplify DOM manipulation.
-To create the following:
+To create the following page snippet (snagged from the landing page of the [PureScript web site](https://www.purescript.org/)):

 ```html
 <div>